jbeck018/howlerops/docs/PART_1_MULTI_DATABASE_QUERY.md

 ## Executive Summary

-This document outlines the implementation plan for adding multi-database query support to HowlerOps SQL Studio, enabling users to query across multiple database connections in a single query with full autocomplete, visualization, and schema management support.
+This document outlines the implementation plan for adding multi-database query support to HowlerOps Howlerops, enabling users to query across multiple database connections in a single query with full autocomplete, visualization, and schema management support.

 ## Core Concept